-The massive amount of content generated by social media and the proliferation of sentiment analysis tools attempting to quantify it, give the impression that it can be considered quantitative research and thus quantitative analysis methods (e.g. t-testing, regression, etc.) can be applied to it.
+The massive amount of content generated by social media and the proliferation of sentiment analysis tools attempting to quantify it, give the impression that it can be considered quantitative research.
 However, the issues of data accuracy and representativeness have not been solved yet.

 Anybody who has done coding of open-ended questions in surveys knows how difficult this is.
 Finding categories to classify the answers is a very subjective process.
-To attain some level of objectivity and find categories or codes that accurately reflect the content in these questions, we often need several iterations and different coders to achieve consensus.
+To attain some level of objectivity and find categories or codes that accurately reflect the content, we often need several iterations and different coders to achieve consensus.

-Linked to data quality is the problem of representativeness of opinions.
-From customer satisfaction research, we know that people, who decide to provide feedback, are either very happy or very unhappy with the issue they give feedback about.
+Linked to data quality is the problem of representativeness of opinions and user segments.
+From customer satisfaction research, we know that people, who provide feedback, are either very happy or very unhappy with the issue they give feedback about.
 Those who are in the middle often don’t bother to comment.

 The level of category involvement also affects representativeness.
-Not all products command enough attention to be topic of conversation in social media, unless there is something that surprises or annoys the public (e.g. banks imposing debit card fees).
+Not all products command enough attention to be a topic of conversation in social media unless there is something that surprises or annoys the public (e.g. banks imposing debit card fees).

 - Likes and dislikes about a product, brand or company

-- Language used to talk about needs, expectations, barriers
+- The language used to talk about needs, expectations, barriers

 - Problems with products, customer services that need a quick response